jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-and the C2 server sends back the IcedID main payload, which is a banking Trojan that also acts as a downloader to deploy follow\-on malware.362021 Cyber Threat Intelligence Report12DoppelDridex A noteworthy spam campaign in March 2021 lured users with an e\-mail that appeared to be from intuit\[.]com.
+and the C2 server sends back the IcedID main payload, which is a banking Trojan that also acts as a downloader to deploy follow\-on malware.36
+12
+2021 Cyber Threat Intelligence Report
+DoppelDridex
+A noteworthy spam campaign in March 2021 lured users with an e\-mail that appeared to be from intuit\[.]com.
 E\-mails from this